henleyb/henleyb/README.md

 #### I'm a professional developer based in Manchester, UK.

 ##### I'm currently looking for a great team to make cool stuff with.
-If your team has passion for coding and looks to elevate each other as well as the projects they're working on then please can I join you?
+If your team has passion for coding and looks to elevate each other as well as the projects they're working on then can I join you, please?

 ##### I work towards being a better coder every day and have been learning solo for a number of years on and off and through various languages.
 It's only in the past 3 years that I've really commited to making coding a large part of my life.
-I'd love to join a team with a solid central stack and work towards becoming a true guru.

-##### My main experience is with HTML, CSS, JavaScript, React, Node, C#, Java, T-SQL.
+##### My main experience is with HTML, CSS (SCSS), JavaScript, React, Node, C#, Java, T-SQL.
 I am focusing on levelling up my HTML, CSS, JS and React at the moment before moving on to others.

 ##### If you're new to coding and are looking for someone to give you a hand, fire me a message.